Analysis | When does Florida’s coronavirus surge become a problem for Ron DeSantis?

 But before he gets to 2024, he’s got to get through his reelection in 2022.
 And that means winning votes not only from the Republican base but also the state’s independents and Democrats, after winning in 2018 by less than half a percentage point.
 He had solid approval ratings earlier this year, but a surge in coronavirus cases certainly seems like the sort of thing that might quickly erode that enthusiasm, particularly given DeSantis’s focus on the issue.

-The spike in cases over the past month has been as dramatic as the topline numbers would suggest.
+The spike in cases over the past month has been as dramatic as the top-line numbers would suggest.
 Only two states — Arkansas and Louisiana — are now seeing more new cases per 100,000 residents than Florida.
 But since Florida’s population is three times that of those two states combined, that means a lot more cases.

 On that graph, the states are color-coded by how many residents have gotten at least one dose of a coronavirus vaccine.
 (The states are broken into four groups, from the least-vaccinated quartile to the most-vaccinated.)
 This is a key factor, as you might expect, with states that have lower vaccination rates making up a disproportionate number of new coronavirus cases.